 Center vs Centre

-It is important to know that the word ‘center’ refers to the middle of an object or a place.
-On the other hand, the word ‘centre’ also refers to the middle of an object or a place.
-Sometimes, both the words refer to a certain sporting position.
+It is important to know that the word center (centre) refers to the middle of an object or a place.
+On the other hand, the word centre also refers to the middle of an object or a place.
+Sometimes, it refers to a certain sporting position.
 Center or centre is a sporting position in games like football.

-Otherwise, the word ‘center’ is used largely in America, especially in their media.
+Otherwise, the word center is used largely in America, especially in their media.
 The same spelling is used in the case of towns in the country of America.
-On the other hand, the word ‘centre’ is chiefly used in the Great Britain and the other countries that follow the British system of spelling like India and Canada.
-These are the important differences between the two words, center and centre.
+On the other hand, the word centre is chiefly used in the Great Britain and the other countries that follow the British system of spelling like India and Canada.
+Now, have look at the following sentences.